Catherine Forrester Counselling

 Working outdoors: I am pleased to be able to offer counselling work outdoors.
 Working in nature can provide huge benefits, and it also occasionally presents challenges in terms of the weather!
 So if we choose to work outdoors, we will discuss the practicalities around this in more detail when we meet.
 I suggest that we try to meet whatever the weather, unless it is dangerous.
 We have access to a covered space to use when it is raining, and can wrap up warm and walk if we need to stay warmer.
 However if it feels that meeting outdoors isn't feasible on any given day, you always have the option to move your session online if you prefer.

 Access: The woodland site from which I work has parking available.
-The site has paths to the spaces in which we might work, some of which are uneven.
+The site has paths to the spaces in which we might work, some of which are uneven and steep in places.
 There is a compost toilet with a step to access it.
 Please do let me know about any specific access requirement you have so that we can decide the best way to work together.

 Get in touch